The Ugly Duckling (play): Plot

 Despite the fact that Carlo, the mock-prince, was given the correct answer beforehand, he answers incorrectly.
 The answer clearly should have been "cat", but Carlo's answer was "dog".
-Yet with some quick thinking from Prince Simon, Carlo gets all the answer right because Simon claims that what is referred to in this country as "cat" is referred to as "dog" in the mock-prince's country.
+Yet with some quick thinking from Prince Simon, Carlo gets the answer right because Simon claims that what is referred to in this country as "cat" is referred to as "dog" in the mock-prince's country.